FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ### External code sets

-In some cases, FIX shares code sets with other protocols.
-Examples include currency, language, and country codes defined by another standard.
+In some cases, code sets are shared with other protocols.
+Examples include currency, language, and country codes defined by ISO.
 This is called an external code set because the valid values are maintained by the external standard, not within the Repository or Orchestra file.
 To provide a reference to an external standard, use `<codeSet>` attribute `specUrl`.
 Additional references can be supplied with `<annotation>` elements.

 In the case of an external code set, `<code>` elements are not listed in the Orchestra file.

-**Example:** An external code set ExtCurrencyCode is defined to have the underlying datatype "Currency" with valid values defined by standard ISO 4217.
+**Example:** An external code set ExtCurrencyCode is defined to have the underlying datatype "Currency" with valid values defined by the ISO 4217 standard.

 ```xml
 <fixr:codeSet name="ExtCurrencyCode" type="Currency" specUrl="